Use this guide if you have trouble when booting from a REAL SYSTEM

 You can also test E2B booting use the version of QEMU that is contained in RMPrepUSB.
 Just run RMPrepUSB, select the E2B USB drive that you want to test and hit the F11 key.
 If you are asked to set a Virtual Hard Disk size, you can either set 0 for no drive (just for testing that we can get to the Main Menu) or set the size of a Virtual Hard disk (e.g. 15000MB).
 For the amount of memory to assign to the Virtual Machine, you can use between 64MB and 900MB (it may not be able to run QEMU if you allocate >900MB of memory).

 Because QEMU uses it's own BIOS and emulates the hardware in a Virtual system, it should always successfully boot to the Main Menu of E2B.
 If not, then something is wrong with the USB drive or it's contents.

-If it looks like it is booting from the USB drive, but you cannot see the E2B menu, it may be a graphics adaptor issue (it may not support the graphics mode usied by E2B).
-In this case, copy the "\_ISO\docs\Templates\TextMinimal\MyE2B.cfg" file to \_ISO so that a non-graphics mode is used.
+On a real system - if it looks like it is booting from the USB drive, but you cannot see the E2B menu, it may be a graphics adaptor issue (it may not support the graphics mode used by E2B).
+In this case, copy the \_ISO\docs\Templates\TextMinimal\MyE2B.cfg file to \_ISO so that a non-graphics mode is used.

 Note: QEMU emulates a 32-bit CPU - you cannot boot 64-bit ISO files or 64-bit payload files from the E2B menus.
 If the problem begins once a 64-bit payload starts to boot, then try installing VirtualBox and DavidB's VMUB utiity instead of using QEMU - see here for details.